ROCm/rocJPEG/docs/how-to/using-rocjpeg.rst

 * ``decode_params``: The decode parameters for the JPEG images.
 * ``destinations``: An array of rocJPEG images to store the decoded images.

-The function returns the status of the rocJPEG decoding operation.

 To use the ``rocJpegDecodeBatched()`` function, you need to provide the appropriate rocJPEG handles, stream handles, decode parameters, and destination images.
-The function will decode the batch of JPEG images and store the decoded images in the ``destination`` images array.
+The function will decode the batch of JPEG images and store the decoded images in the ``destinations`` array.
 Remember to allocate device memories for each channel of the destination images and pass them to the ``rocJpegDecodeBatched()`` API.
 The API will then copy the decoded images to the destination images based on the requested output format specified in the ``RocJpegDecodeParams``.

 8. Destroy the decoder